Kittisak-M/Bridging-the-Gap-Enhancing-Life-Quality-in-Thailand/README.md

-# Does democracy make life quality better?
+# Does democracy really enhance the quality of life?

 ## Project Overview